Are you an adviser? Go to Unbiased Pro

 Markets tend to rise over the longer term, even if there are short-term fluctuations and periods of uncertainty.

-So, provided you can afford to leave your investment alone, you can weather any downturns and reap the rewards later.
+So, provided you can afford to leave your investment alone, you should be equipped to weather any downturns and reap the rewards later.

 Plan for a rainy day